xyzroe/XZG-MT/README.md

 ## 📖 About

-XZG Multi-tool is aimed at hobbyists and developers who need an easy way to flash TI CC2538 / CC1352 / CC2652 and SL EFR32 devices.
+XZG Multi-tool is aimed at hobbyists and developers who need an easy way to flash TI CC2538 / CC1352 / CC2652, SL EFR32 and ESP32 devices.
 The web frontend provides a polished UI and local flashing via Web Serial.
 The `bridge` allows remote or headless hosts to expose serial devices over TCP and connect them to the web UI.

 ## ⭐ Features

-- 🔌 Work with local USB TI CC1352 / CC2652 and SL EFR32 via Web Serial or with remote via WS-TCP bridge
+- 🔌 Work with local USB TI CC2538 / CC1352 / CC2652, SL EFR32 and ESP32 devices via Web Serial or with remote via WS-TCP bridge
 - 📂 Flash firmware from custom local file or select from provided
 - 🦾 Automatic chip model, flash size, IEEE and firmware version detection
 - 📝 Cloud firmware's list with description
-- 💾 Backup, restore, and erase NVRAM
+- 💾 Backup, restore, and erase NVRAM (TI only)

 ## 🚀 Quick start